What is an invention disclosure?

 It depends.
 A publication is considered a public disclosure of your invention.
 You have one year from the date of public disclosure to file a patent application in the U.S. You lose all foreign patent rights immediately with public disclosure.
-Other types of public disclosures include: poster presentations, conference presentations, selling a product based on your invention, description of your invention on a website, etc. Keep in in mind that the U.S. is now a first-to-file country.
-With public disclosure, someone may be inspired to file your idea with the USPTO before you.
-Whoever files first are presumed to the inventor.
-Please contact OTC before you publish or publically disclosure your invention.
+Other types of public disclosures include: poster presentations, conference presentations, selling a product based on your invention, description of your invention on a website, etc. The U.S. is now a first-to-file country,so whoever files first are presumed to the inventor.
+Please contact OTC before you make any public disclosures.

 How do I know if my discovery is an invention?

 OTC will discuss it with you prior to disclosing your invention.
 You are encouraged to submit an Invention disclosure for all inventions and developments that you feel may solve a significant problem, have commercial value, and could be developed into products.
 If you are in doubt, contact OTC to discuss your ideas and strategies for commercialization.

 The UT System Board of Regents.
 All UTEP employees and anyone using UTEP facilities to develop their invention must assign ownership of that invention to the UT System Board of Regents.
 OTC provides tremendous value in exchange for inventors assigning ownership to UT System.
 Inventors receive free marketing materials drafted by OTC, free contract negotiation services for contracts related to the patent application and 50% of revenue if the technology is licensed.
 Also OTC pays all patent fees for inventions assigned to the Board of Regents and developed at UTEP.
 We seek full reimbursement of patent fees from licensees.

 What is the patent filing process at UTEP?